Back to Blog

 If positive (profit): This amount goes to:

-If negative (loss): This reduces your other income on your tax return, subject to limitations.
+If negative (loss): This reduces your other income on your tax return, subject to the at-risk rules (Line 32), passive activity rules, and the excess business loss limit (Form 461).

 Line 32: Loss Limitation